Crime of Cuenca: New prosecution and imprisonment

 In 1913, at the insistence of the Grimaldos' relatives, the case was reopened.
 With the arrival in town of a new judge, Emilio Isasa Echenique, Grimaldos' family reported the case again.
 Once again an arrest warrant was served on the same suspects.

 The Civil Guard began torturing and mistreating the detainees to obtain confessions from the defendants and to discover what they had done with the missing corpse.
 On November 11, 1913, when following the judge of Belmonte's order, the judge of Osa de la Vega certified the death stating that José María Grimaldos López, native of Tresjuncos, died on August 21, 1910, between 8.30 pm and 9.00 pm, murdered by Gregorio Valero and León Sánchez.
 The record reflects note in the margin: "The body could not be identified because it has not been found".

 In 1918, after being in prison for four and a half years, the trial began against the defendants with a summary filled with contradictions and unclarified aspects.
 The trial ended with a sentence that condemned the defendants to 18 years of prison by order of the Provincial Court.

 The court who sentenced the defendants deliberated for thirty minutes, and the twelve members composing the jury judged them responsible for the death of Grimaldos.
 The defendants managed to avoid the death penalty, which at the time would have been by garrote.
 Valero served time in the prison of San Miguel de los Reyes in Valencia, whereas Sánchez served his sentence in the prison of Cartagena.

 Reprieve

-On July 4, 1925, they left jail after serving 12 years and two months of their sentence, as a consequence of two decrees of pardon.
+On July 4, 1925, Valero and Sánchez left jail after serving 12 years and two months of their sentence, as a consequence of two decrees of pardon.